aeternity/protocol/channels/ON-CHAIN.md

 ### `channel_withdraw`

-Channels should generally not be used to hold significant amounts of tokens but being able to withdraw locked tokens might still be of use.
+Channels should generally not be used to hold significant amounts of coins but being able to withdraw locked coins might still be of use.

 Serialization defined [here](../serializations.md#channel-withdraw-transaction)

 - `channel_id`: channel id as recorded on-chain
 - `to`: receiver of the withdraw
-- `amount`: amount of tokens withdrawn
+- `amount`: amount of coins withdrawn
-- `ttl`:
-- `fee`:
 - `state_hash`: the root hash of the channel state tree after the withdraw had been applied; This is not validated, just kept in the channel's object
 - `round`: the channel's internal round that applies the withdraw
+- `ttl`: blockheight target until this transaction can be included
+- `fee`: transaction fee
-- `nonce`: the `to` account nonce
+- `nonce`: `to`'s account nonce

 The `to` account MUST be a participant in the target channel.
-The `amount` MUST be less or equal than the sum of all participants balances, i.e. channels cannot create tokens out of thin air.
-The fee is paid by the `to` account and that account should hold enough tokens to pay the fee, i.e., the fee is subtracted before the withdrawn tokens arrive.
+The `amount` MUST be less or equal than the sum of all participants balances, i.e. channels cannot create coins out of thin air.
+The fee is paid by the `to` account and that account should hold enough coins to pay the fee, i.e., the fee is subtracted before the withdrawn coins arrive.

 Note that the `round` should be incremented on each off-chain update.
 This is enforced by all on-chain transactions that have either `round` or a `payload` (with a `round` included) must have a